nothing9537/production-react-advanced-project/README.md

 - `npm run test:unit - ` run unit and integration testing using `jest` for all **.test.** or **.spec.** files.
 You can run specific test file, by adding test filename, for ex. **npm run test:unit Counter.spec.tsx**
 - `npm run storybook - ` run storybook
 - `npm run storybook:build - ` create storybook build
+- `npm run export-svg-icons - ` Exports all SVG icons contained in the assets directory, which have been converted to JSX format for easier use, to an index.ts file.
+- `npm run generate:layer - ` Automatically creates a slice and segment for the given layer that was requested when the script was called according to the described template of project folders and files.
+- `npm run update-shared-imports - ` During development it was deliberately made a mistake not to create a public API for shared/ui layer.
+After writing this script, it automatically creates an **index.ts** file in each UI element of the component, and exports all exported content.
+Moreover, the script edits all ui component imports in the project.
 ----

 ## Project architecture

 Project was written depends on Feature Sliced Design methodology.

 Docs link - [Features Sliced Design](https://feature-sliced.design/ru/docs/get-started/overview)